 There are many possible careers that history can be used.
 The following are just some of opportunities history can open up to an historian: Law, politics, journalism, social work, T.V. research, accountancy, archaeology, museum studies, architect, historical charities such as the National Trust and the armed forces.

 The History department recognises the value of trips and visits.
 There are a number planned for this academic year:

 Year 11 London Dungeon, Year 10 Whitechapel, Year 9 London Dungeon, Year 8 Ypres, Year 7 Mountfitchet.

-Weekly intervention sessions are held for both KS3 and KS4 students.
-These are delivered according to the needs / requirements of the students in attendance.
+Weekly intervention sessions are held for both KS3 and KS4 pupils.
+These are delivered according to the needs/requirements of the pupils in attendance.

 Assessment & Key Performance Indicators